Caribou Survival Adaptations:

 a lichen plant can be sniffed out by a hungry caribou.

-Caribou like other members of the deer family have a four-chambered stomach
+Caribou, like other members of the deer family, have a four-chambered stomach

-and a complex digestive system that allows them to thrive on vegetation (like
+and a complex digestive system that allows them to thrive on vegetation, like

-as do food sources available in the summer.
-They quite literally digest every
+available in large quantities.
+They digest every

 Discuss animal adaptations.
 Use examples such as long necks on giraffes for reaching